owulveryck/blog/content/post/simple-rnn-in-go.md

 I want to create a tool able to generate a Shakespeare play as described in Karpathy's blog post.
 His implementation in Python is [here](https://gist.github.com/karpathy/d4dee566867f8291f086); you can find mine [here](https://github.com/owulveryck/min-char-rnn).

 **edit** At first, it was a simple transcript from Python to GO, but the tool has been enhanced.
 It is now a more generic tool able to use RNN as a processing unit.
-It's pluggable to any code able to encode and decode a secquence of bytes into a vector.
+It's pluggable to any code able to encode and decode a sequence of bytes into a vector.

 ## The rnn package

-I have created a seperate package for two reasons:
+I have created a separate package for two reasons:

 * to fully understand what is related to the RNN;
 * to see what is related to the example about character recognition.